Christian Bracco

-Christian Bracco (Born 29 January 2004) is an association football player for the Newcastle Jets.
+Christian Bracco (Born 29 January 2004) is an association football player who last played for the Newcastle Jets.

 Career

 Broadmeadow Magic FC

 Christian made his senior debut against Valentine FC in the semi-professional National Premier Leagues Northern NSW competition.
 He played five games, all of them off the bench, before signing with the Newcastle Jets Academy.

 Newcastle Jets FC

 After several years impressing in the academy, Christian was called into the senior team for a 2024 Australia Cup qualifier against Western United FC.
 He came off of the bench to play the last 18 minutes.
 He also featured in the Round of 32 fixture against Rockdale Ilinden FC.
 He made his A-League Men debut against Sydney FC, coming off of the bench for the last five minutes of the game.

 Christian started two of the five games in the Jets successful 2025 Australia Cup run, also coming off of the bench in the 3-1 extra time victory against Heidelberg United FC in the final.